 The Executive Committee is a group of elected officers that lead the Guild in various areas.

 Boone Smith became involved in the STG in 2008.
 He has served on the executive committee going on his 5th year.
 He has served as president for the past 2 years.
 Boone has been involved in theatre beginning in high school where he acted in and directed several productions.
 He graduated high school with theatre honors through the International Thespian Society.
 At STG he has been on the stage acting and has been behind the scenes of several shows.
 He is most proud of having his entire family involved in the theatre both on and off the stage.
-His wife, Michelle and his two boys Trey and David have been in many STG shows throughout the years with Michelle directing this season's production of Southern Comforts.
+His wife, Michelle and his two boys Trey and David have been in many STG shows throughout the years.
 He believes STG is family and would love all who love live theatre to join the family at STG.

 Keith Williams has been a part of the STG family since the summer of 1974.
 During that time, he has served on the Executive Committee in every position at least once, excluding treasurer, including holding the record for most terms as Guild President.
 He has acted in or worked on more than 100 productions at STG.
 Most recently he directed The Diviners at STG.
 He has graced other metro stages with his acting including Drama Tech where he played Charlie in Flowers for Algernon and Henry VIII in A Man for All Seasons.
 He has won acting awards from Sun Publications and a Metro Atlanta Theater Award as well as STG acting awards.
 His favorite roles include the Cowardly Lion in The Wizard of Oz, Oscar in The Odd Couple, and Victor Velasco in Barefoot in the Park.